hpssjellis/grants/latest-pitch.md

 **Project:**

-Helium Arduino Portenta Lora Vision Shield Sensor Actuator Machine Learning Tutorials for Non-Engineers
+Helium Arduino Portenta Lora Vision Shield Sensor Actuator Tutorials for Non-Engineers

+**Note:** I have reduced the scope of this grant and removed the Machine Learning component as that may be better suited to a follow up grant next year.

 -----

 **Elevator Pitch:**

 The Helium People's Network needs everyday people to be able to use both the Hotspots and their own Devices.
-Machine Learning on Edge Devices fits perfectly with the Helium
-Network low bandwidth and low power consumption, but presently only big companies with Mechatronic Engineers using ESP32's are able to create products that effectively use HNT.
+Presently only big companies with Mechatronic Engineers using ESP32's are able to create products that effectively use HNT.

-I believe the networks success is centered on many people being able to make TinyML solutions for their family and small business needs.
+I believe the network's success is centered on many people being able to make LoRaWan low power long distance solutions for their family and small business needs.
 The simplicity of the Arduino products is legendary and the Portenta is a beast, with it's dual core, 160 pin base and shields for Vision, Microphone, sd card, Ethernet and LoRaWan.
 The PortentaH7 is the perfect choice for the technology capable Helium Hotspot owner.

 I have the unique ability to simplify complex technology and the teaching experience to create a base set of tutorials to allow anyone to use the Helium Network to it's full potential.

 ## What it is all about:

 A bobcat Miner beside an Arduino Portenta with the LoRa Vision Shield attached using the 2 x 80 pin attachments and a 915 MHz antenna powered by a regular cell phone charger.
-(LiPo or coin cell options not shown)
+(LiPo or coin cell options on the large breakout board not shown)

 ![image](https://user-images.githubusercontent.com/5605614/132133375-a1df96b3-161e-411d-bdae-402925b79550.png)